tzone85/MonstersGame/README.md

      - I've deployed to GithubPages instead of CodePen.
 This is also due to time constraints

     ### Known Defects
-     - No test suit liek Jest installed and applied
+     - No test suit like Jest installed and applied
-     - player is a circle for now, running out of time

     Node version used: v18.12.1